Analytics Alert View

 Displays events related to the alert.

-When selecting a User node, the table displays the logins, hosts, alerts, and process executions associated with the user aggregated by the Identity Analytics add-on 7 days prior to and after the analytics alert timestamp.
+User node—Displays the logins, hosts, alerts, and process executions associated with the user aggregated by the Identity Analytics 7 days prior to and after the analytics alert timestamp.
+Right-click to

 6. Response actions